dsal3389/gpp/README.md

 #endif
 ```

-and all the processed files would be written to to external folders and WONT change the original files
+and all the processed files would be written to an external folders and WONT change the original files